PostPods

 For care and maintenance, the below-shared list will do wonders:

-18°C and 26°C are the ideal temperature range for the Ankylosaur Isopods, and this temperature also plays a role in their reproduction.
+18°C and 26°C are the ideal temperature range for the Ankylosaur Isopods, and this temperature is required for their health and breeding.

-A moderate humidity level is a must, so misting their habitat and ensuring proper ventilation is essential.
+A moderate humidity level is required, so misting their habitat and ensuring proper ventilation is essential.

 Use a well-ventilated container or terrarium so your isopods have enough space to move around.
 It is also recommended to use a container with a secure lid.